merkle-open/generator-nitro/packages/generator-nitro/generators/app/templates/project/docs/nitro.md

 Nitro uses [husky](https://github.com/typicode/husky) for githooks.

-Githooks Configuration is placed in the "husky" and the corresponding "lint-staged" node in [package.json](../../package.json)
+Githooks tasks are placed in the folder '.husky' and the corresponding "lint-staged" configuration in [package.json](../../package.json)

 ## Daily Work - Creating Patterns & Pages